 • Conflict & Political Violence (8 working days)

-• Democratic vs Authoritarian Capitalism (4 working days)
+• Political Institutions and Development: Democratic vs Authoritarian Capitalism (4 working days)

-• The Making and Unmaking of the post-Ottoman Order (4 working days)
+• Turkey and the making and unmaking of the modern Middle East (4 working days)

 • Political Risk Analysis (4 working days)